My current top rated rides: SWEET!

 XTR XC build with

-Stan's Crest wheels.
-23.4 lbs as you see it.
+it.
+21.8 lbs as you see it.

 Terralogic damper (It's like having an automatic lock out).

-As you see I currently run a Cannondale Lefty at 120mm using the
+As you see I currently run a Cannondale Lefty at 120mm

 If you want the stiffest, plushest sweetest ride, go Lefty!

 How do I like this bike?
-Well,
+It is

-simply rolls over stuff faster.
+drop in, I put them on my Tallboy jut to "treat them right"!
 On any given ride at the end of the

 day I feel I expend a fair amount less energy on this 29er than even